Sayam753/Resume/guide.md

 html_theme = 'sphinx_rtd_theme'
 ```

 Close and save the file.
-Open file `index.rst` and `modules` name below toctree.
+Open file `index.rst` and add `modules` name below toctree.
 This should look something like this -

 ```bash
 .. toctree::